Kendrick Bourne Player Prop Bets for NFL Week 18 | New England vs. Miami 1/9/2022

 Matchup vs. Miami

-- Bourne is averaging 23.5 receiving yards per game in two career matchups against the Dolphins, 16.0 fewer than his receiving yards prop bet over/under for Sunday's game (39.5).
+- Against the Dolphins, Bourne has averaged 23.5 receiving yards per game in his two career matchups, 15.0 fewer than his over/under for Sunday's game.

-- Bourne has caught a touchdown pass versus the Dolphins once, but did not have multiple TDs in that game.
+- Bourne, in two matchups, had a touchdown catch once.
+But he did not have multiple TDs in that game.

-- The Dolphins have the NFL's 19th-ranked pass defense this season, allowing 249.4 yards per game through the air.
+- The Dolphins are conceding 249.4 passing yards per game this year, the NFL's 19th-ranked pass defense.

-- The Dolphins have surrendered 22 touchdowns through the air (1.4 per game).
-They are seventh in the league in that category.
+- With 22 passing TDs allowed this year, the Dolphins defense is ranked seventh in the NFL.

 Recent Performances